santospatrick/notify/README.md

 // Create a new instance of NotificationManager const notificationManager = new NotificationManager();

-// Setup email service to be Twilio SendGrid (more to come!) notificationManager.addEmailService({
+// Setup email service to use Twilio SendGrid (more to come!) notificationManager.addEmailService({
-  service: EmailProviders.SENDGRID,
+  provider: EmailProviders.SENDGRID,
   apiKey: 'YOUR_API_KEY_HERE', // Your Twilio SendGrid API key that starts with "SG."
 })